nhossa/currency_converter/README.md

 Currency Converter

-This is a lightweight Python currency converter inspired by a guided project and refined through custom tweaks.
-Created after a recent trip abroad, this tool helps users quickly check how much their money is worth in different countries.
-It uses real-time exchange rate data from FreeCurrencyAPI and instantly converts a chosen currency into multiple others.
+A lightweight Python currency converter inspired by a guided project and refined through custom tweaks.
+Created after a recent trip abroad, it automates the process of fetching live exchange rates from an external API and instantly converts a chosen currency into multiple others.

 FreeCurrencyAPI is a free and reliable source for real-time foreign exchange data.
 The application connects to the API using a secure key stored in an environment variable.